buildpacks/rfcs/text/0000-danger-zone.md

 * There is an amazing amount of danger in using a shared filesystem in distributed systems.
 * Performance problems accessing shared filesystems in distributed systems.
 * Performance problems accessing a local filesystem from within the MacOS Docker Daemon.
-* There are signficant risks around file ownership on Linux hosts
+* There are significant risks around file ownership on Linux hosts
+* There would be a small transition period of incompatibility for users that already use `--volume` for mounting platform directories.

 # Alternatives
 [alternatives]: #alternatives